This post was originally published in [2025] and has been fully updated for 2026 with new data and tools.

 Uknown

-How to Choose the Video Category for Videos and Your Channel
+How to Choose the Right YouTube Video Category for Better Reach

 For every video you create, you can change the category it’s listed as.
-You go to details and scroll all the way to the bottom.
+You go into details and scroll all the way to the bottom.

 Picking a specific category is better than leaving it on “People & Blogs” (the default).